sogeuni/sogeuni.github.io/content/abs/commands/system-and-administrative-commands.md

 **cron**

 Administrative program scheduler, performing such duties as cleaning up and deleting system log files and updating the slocate database.
-This is the _superuser_ version of [[time-date-commands#^ATREF|at]] (although each user may have their own crontab file which can be changed with the **crontab** command).
+This is the _superuser_ version of [[external-filters-programs-and-commands#^ATREF|at]] (although each user may have their own crontab file which can be changed with the **crontab** command).
 It runs as a [[communications-commands#^DAEMONREF|daemon]] and executes scheduled entries from /etc/crontab.

 > [!note]
 > Some flavors of Linux run **crond**, Matthew Dillon's version of **cron**.